Adrian9502/WeLearn-SE2/README.md

 ## 🚀 Project Overview

-This MERN stack application is an interactive quiz platform designed to help students and enthusiasts learn and practice sorting algorithms and binary operations through engaging, structured quizzes.
+WeLearn is an interactive web platform designed to help students and enthusiasts master sorting algorithms and binary operations through engaging quizzes.
+Developed as part of a Software Engineering 2 project, it leverages the MERN stack (MongoDB, Express.js, React.js, Node.js) and includes key features such as user progress tracking, a ranking system, and daily rewards.

 ### 🌟 Key Features